Original Publication Date: 1995

 "It was enough for today that Danielle felt good."
 I understand that the difference between "well" and "good" can be tricky, but published books should have editors that catch these things.
-"Good" is an adjective; "well" is an adverb.
+"Good" is an adjective; "well" is an adverb, except when used to describe one's physical health--then it's an adjective.
 Unless Jessi means that Danielle has a good sense of touch, she should have used well.
 I'm betting the author used good because Danielle and well rhyme.

 Also: Stacey was...later than I. Not later than me.
 Why?
 Because the complete sentence would be "Stacey was later than I was."
 At least I haven't read "Us baby-sitters are blahblahblah" yet.

 I agree with Jessi, if it's going to be cold it should go ahead and snow.